Five Churches Torched in Canada, Statues Toppled as Nation Celebrates Canada Day

 Coinciding with the celebration of Canada Day last Thursday, several statues have also been toppled, including monuments to Captain Cook, Queen Victoria, and the reigning monarch Queen Elizabeth II.

-Police believe the church attacks are likely linked to recent discoveries of unmarked graves at former religious boarding school sites where First Nations people were educated.
-Since May, over a thousand bodies have been uncovered across three sites in British Columbia and Saskatchewan.
+Police believe the church attacks are likely linked to recent alleged discoveries of unmarked graves at former religious boarding school sites where First Nations people were educated.
+Since May, over a thousand suspected graves have been identified across three sites in British Columbia and Saskatchewan.

 The boarding schools were run by religious groups from the 1840s to the 1960s, after which time they were taken over by Canada’s now-defunct residential school system.
 The last one closed in 1996.